knightshade-aqua/husky_setup/README.md

      sudo udevadm trigger

 # Spinnaker library installation
 * Uninstall old spinnaker libraries
   `sudo apt-get remove libspinnaker*; sudo apt-get autoremove`
 * Download libspinnaker 2.6.0 from the given URL.
-For jetson download the arm64 archive `https://packages.clearpathrobotics.com/stable/flir/Spinnaker/Ubuntu20.04/`
+For jetson download the arm64 archive
+  `https://packages.clearpathrobotics.com/stable/flir/Spinnaker/Ubuntu20.04/`
 * Extract it onto the jetson
 * Open the folder in which you have extracted the spinnaker to in the terminal and run the following command `./install_spinnaker_arm.sh`
 * Clone the noetic-devel branch of https://github.com/ros-drivers/flir_camera_driver to the src folder of the worspace
-* Remove the build and devel
+* Remove the build and devel in the ROS workspace
-* Rebuild the workspace with catkin_make
+* Rebuild the workspace with `catkin_make